 Running a shelter for wayward girls, she and another ex-nun (Simona Caparrini) enter a passionate, tumultuous and destructive affair.
 Colonna's volcanic Deckers craves spiritual redemption as well as the other woman's love but is so beset by demons that she embarks on a flamboyant, drug-fueled downward spiral that ultimately engulfs her lover as well as herself.

-The Singing Nun topped the album chart in the period following President Kennedy's assassination as America sought atonement by turning to religious material.
-It was finally usurped from the #1 spot in February 1964 by The Beatles' first chart-topper Meet The Beatles!.
+The Singing Nun topped the albums chart on December 7, 1963, in the period following President Kennedy's assassination as America sought atonement by turning to religious material.
+It was finally usurped from the #1 spot on February 15, 1964, by The Beatles' first chart-topper, Meet The Beatles!.

 This was the first song by a Belgian artist to reach #1 in the US; it remained the only one until Gotye hit the top with "Somebody That I Used To Know